xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/handler/BlockChainHandler.md

 The `BlockChainHandler` class also defines several metrics that are used to measure the performance of the block handling process.
 These metrics include `blocksTotal`, `blocksReceivedTotal`, and `transactionsReceivedTotal`, which are used to track the total number of blocks and transactions received.

-Overall, the `BlockChainHandler` class plays a critical role in the Alephium project by handling incoming blocks and ensuring that they are valid before adding them to the block flow.
+Overall, the `BlockChainHandler` class plays a critical role in the Oxygenium project by handling incoming blocks and ensuring that they are valid before adding them to the block flow.
 The class also provides methods for broadcasting blocks to other nodes in the network and tracking performance metrics.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains the implementation of a handler for the Alephium blockchain's blocks.
+- This code file contains the implementation of a handler for the Oxygenium blockchain's blocks.
 2. What are the different events that can be triggered by this handler?
 - The different events that can be triggered by this handler are `BlockAdded`, `BlockAddingFailed`, and `InvalidBlock`.
 3. What are the different metrics being measured by this handler?